Every seal has a unique story.

 As pups move through the different stages of rehabilitation, different feeding techniques are used to ensure they quickly reach independence with skills needed for the wild.

-Tube feeding: Many pups have never even seen, let alone eaten fish, when they arrive at our facility therefore they may not recognise it as food!
+Many pups have never even seen, let alone eaten fish, when they arrive at our facility therefore they may not recognise it as food!
 Most have very sensitive digestive systems as they have only had mother’s milk at this stage; often they have not learned to swallow whole foods yet.
-In order to get crucial nutrition into the pups, we must feed them a finely blended formula we call fish soup.
+In order to get crucial nutrition into the pups, we must feed them a finely blended formula we call fish soup, which replicates the mother’s milk as closely as possible and helps the pups gain much needed weight.

 Fish Soup Ingredients: